 - Special beacons that include devices resistant to external factors (UV, antistatic, water, shattering, and dust) and video beacons that are installed into a screen’s rear to display visual information (for instance, a customer comes up to a screen in any restaurant they frequent, and it shows them personalized offers)

 The Common Uses of Beacon Devices:

-The Tokyo airport, Macy’s and American Eagle were among the first enterprises to adopt Bluetooth proximity beacon and proximity technology is gaining ground in retail markets.
+The Tokyo airport, Macy’s, and American Eagle were among the first enterprises to adopt Bluetooth proximity beacons and proximity technology is gaining ground in retail markets.